Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

         -   Website Colors and Font: Website colors and font remain consistent throughout.

     -   #### Colour Scheme
         -   The color scheme on my website was basded off of the business card from Brunas private practice where I wanted to keep it consistent throughout and where it was                 clean and simple and appealing to look at.
-I used a semi-dark green tone trim color with a dark blue background across all pages for consistency.
+I used a "mint green" trim color with a dark blue background across all pages for consistency.
+The members page was                   colored in gold representing the status of members, VIP etc.

         <h2 align="center"><img src="https://github.com/Elippsis007/bruna_fernandes_phsiotherapy_m2/blob/master/assets/colors/palette_colors.png?raw=true"></h2>

     -   #### Typography

-        -    Bree Serif is the main font used throughout the whole website with San-serif as the fallback font in case for any reason the font isn't being recognized.
-Bree Serif              is a professional looking font, it has characteristics that speak "professional", I like the shape and the style of the font.
+        -    Bree Serif is the main font used throughout the whole website with San-serif as the fallback font in case for any reason the font isn't being recognized on                      different operating systems.
+Bree Serif is a professional looking font, it has characteristics that speak "professional", I like the shape and the style of the                  font and I feel it represents the professionalism I am looking to create.

     -   #### Imagery

-        -   Imagery in this website across all content was to be fun and friendly.
+        -   Imagery in this website is clear and intuitive for learning purposes.

-*   ### Wireframes
+## Wireframes

     -   Home Page Wireframe - [view](https://browser-chocolate-gull-sn5rhfsf.ws-eu03.gitpod.io/workspace/glutonia_m1/assets/wireframes/index.html-balsamiq.png)